by Mike Ratliff

 To live for God’s glory we must submit to the refining fires of the Lord.
 This is a process that cycles over and over again.
 The engine that runs this process is the worshipping heart.
 When we love the Lord and bless Him through our worship in spirit and truth He will, in turn, start the refining process in our hearts.
 If we submit to these refining fires, our hearts become more tender.
 Our love for God grows even deeper.
 He fills us with joy and peace.
 In response to this, we worship even more.
-The following list is from my first book, Walking the Walk by Faith.
+I came up with the following list several years ago.
 It describes the processes God uses to refine our hearts unto Christ-likeness.
 Do you see how the worshipping heart drives this process?

 - Fear God (Ecclesiastes 12:13)